Clearnose skate

-The clearnose skate (Raja eglanteria) is a species of cartilaginous fish in the family Rajidae.
+The clearnose skate (Rostroraja eglanteria) is a species of cartilaginous fish in the family Rajidae.
 R. eglanteria is also known by other common names such as the brier skate and summer skate.
 Clearnose skates are easily identified by the translucent patches on either side of their snouts and their mottled dorsal surface.
 They are found along the Atlantic and Gulf coasts of the United States in shallow waters of the continental shelf.

 Taxonomy

 Clearnose skates are elasmobranchs in the order Rajiformes and family Rajidae.
-They are one of nearly thirty members of the genus Raja.
+They were one of nearly thirty members of the genus Raja before redesignation based on DNA analysis in 2016.
 Clearnose skates were first described as Raja eglanteria by Bosc in 1800.
 Other scientific names include R. chantenay, R. desmarestia, and R. diaphanes; however, these names rarely appear in the literature.

 Description

 Clearnose skates are named for the characteristic light-colored to translucent patches along both sides of the rostrum.
 The dorsal surface is primarily brown to grey in color, while the ventral surface is white.
 The dorsal side of the pectoral fins also exhibits dark brown to black bars and spots.